vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 Now that we can load the shaders we needed for the triangle, we have to build the VkPipeline to render it.

-The VkPipeline is a *huge* object in vulkan that encompasses the configuration of the entire GPU for the draw.
+The VkPipeline is a *huge* object in Vulkan that encompasses the configuration of the entire GPU for the draw.
 Building them can be very expensive, as it will fully convert the shader module into the gpu instructions, and will validate the setup for it.

 Once a pipeline is built, it can be bound inside a command buffer, and then when you draw anything it will use the bound pipeline.